Concessionary fares and free travel

 Evidence to support your application for a National Entitlement Card

-You can get information about what evidence you need to support your application for a National Entitlement Card from Transport Scotland at www.transport.gov.scot.
+You can get information about what evidence you need to support your application for a National Entitlement Card from the Transport Scotland website.

 Current National Entitlement Cards

-Current National Entitlement Cards will not have an expiry date if issued to someone aged 60 and over.
-Cards issued on the grounds of a disability will continue to have an expiry date, and cardholders will need to provide current evidence when applying for a replacement card.
+Current National Entitlement Cards do not have an expiry date if issued to someone aged 60 and over.
+Cards issued on the grounds of a disability do have an expiry date, and cardholders will need to provide current evidence when applying for a replacement card.
 If your card is lost, stolen or damaged you should contact your local authority to ask for a new one.

-There is more information and the contact details for local authority concessionary travel departments, on the Transport Scotland website at www.transport.gov.scot.
+There is more information and the contact details for local authority concessionary travel departments, on the Transport Scotland website.

 Free bus pass for a companion